Consensys/0x-review/report/3_general_findings.md

   return (target < 10**3 && mulmod(target, numerator, denominator) != 0);
 ```

-which incorrectly assumed that if the `order.makerTokenAmount` is greater than 1000 there will never be a rounding error greater than .1%.
+which incorrectly assumed that if the `order.makerTokenAmount` is greater than 1000 there will never be a rounding error.
+This conflicts with the [comment for the function](https://github.com/0xProject/contracts/blob/888d5a02573572240f4c55e03238be603c13c469/contracts/Exchange.sol#L468) stating:
+`Checks if rounding error > 0.1%.`

 **Recommendation**